-The integration of Limudei Kodesh and general studies is a guiding principle in our curriculum development and implementation.
-Concepts taught in Limudei Kodesh are made more meaningful when applied to the general studies curriculum and vice versa, as a lesson on reading maps supplements a unit about Avraham’s journeys, and a study of weather leads into a discussion of Noach and the flood.
+The integration of limudei kodesh and general studies is a guiding principle in our curriculum development and implementation.
+Starting in our earliest grades, concepts taught in limudei kodesh are made more meaningful when applied to the general studies curriculum and vice versa, as a lesson on reading maps supplements a unit about Avraham’s journeys, and a study of weather leads into a discussion of Noach and the flood.
 By educating our children in this holistic manner, we strive to raise a generation of Jews who view the world through a single, integrated lens rather than through separate Jewish and secular eyes.

 The home/school connection is a critical component of our program.
-By making parents our partners, we bridge the gap between school and home experiences and are able to educate the “whole child.”
-Among the many ways we accomplish this are through a daily bulletin, weekly school-wide and class-specific newsletters, our BPY app, biannual anecdotal reports, digital picture e-mails, Facebook updates, and frequent telephone communication.
-Parents are encouraged to become active participants in our classrooms, complementing teachers’ lesson plans by sharing their knowledge, talents, and traditions.
+By making parents our partners, we bridge the gap between school and home experiences and are able to educate the whole child.
+Among the many ways we accomplish this is through a weekly bulletin, weekly school-wide and class-specific newsletters, biannual anecdotal reports, picture emails, social media updates, and frequent telephone communication.
+Parents are encouraged to become active participants in our classrooms, complimenting teachers’ lessons by sharing their knowledge, talents, and traditions.

-Ben Porat Yosef is committed to offering a strong, well-balanced curriculum to our students – not only providing excellent instruction in Limudei Kodesh, Ivrit, and general studies, but also by giving our students a variety of co-curricular and additional programs to enrich their educational experience.
-We integrate an authentic Israeli program through the efforts of our “Bnot Sherut Leumi,” young Israeli women performing their National Service, who sing, dance, cook, develop special programs, and learn with our children.
+BPY is committed to offering a strong, well-balanced curriculum to our students – not only providing excellent instruction in limudei kodesh and general studies, but also by giving our students a variety of co-curricular and extracurricular programs to enrich their educational experience.
+We integrate an authentic Hebrew immersion program through the efforts of our shlichim and "bnot sherut."

-Close collaboration between our director of technology and classroom teachers augments our students’ daily learning experience, and allows technology to be woven into daily learning in a variety of meaningful and transformative ways.
-It is used to enhance the educational experiences, giving our students access to resources and approaches to learning that would not otherwise be available.
-In the middle school (grades 6, 7, and 8), a one-to-one tablet program provides every student (and teacher) his/her own iPad to use in all classes and subjects.
-In Kindergarten through 5th grade, we also have iPad carts and stations and a Chromebook cart to be used for directed and project-based learning.
-All BPY classrooms, beginning in kindergarten, are equipped with SMART Boards as well.
-As part of the school’s “jumping into the STREAM” (science, technology, robotics, engineering, art, and math) initiative, we have introduced robot toys, coding games, 3D printers, and 3D design software to integrate concepts of digital fluency, in fulfillment of the standards of the National Education Technology Program, and to provide the students with a background in programming and engineering skills that will set them up for success in high school, college, and beyond.
-Students also use digital and online educational resources and carefully curated apps to extend and transform their learning, conduct research, create multimedia projects, and practice skills.
+Close collaboration between our Director of Technology and classroom teachers augments our students’ daily learning experience, and allows technology to be woven into daily learning in a variety of meaningful and transformative ways.
+Technology is used to enhance the educational experiences, giving our students access to resources and approaches to learning that would not otherwise be available.
+In grades 1 through 5, we have iPad and Chromebook carts and stations to be used for directed and project-based learning.
+Students begin to learn the skills needed to use technology as an efficient and meaningful educational tool.
+In the middle school, a one-to-one program provides every student (and teacher) his/her own Chromebook to help achieve mastery of the google suite and advanced use of the devices.
+At BPY, students use digital and online educational resources and carefully curated apps to extend and transform their learning, conduct research, create multimedia projects, and practice skills.